-Vehicle impoundment is one of several penalties that you may face if you are convicted of driving under the influence of alcohol or drugs (DUI).
+Vehicle impoundment is one of the several penalties that you may face if you are convicted of driving under the influence of alcohol or drugs (DUI).
 Many people mistakenly believe that vehicle impoundment means their car will be towed to another location and stored.
 Cars that are subject to impoundment are "booted" wherever they are found.
 A boot is a device that is attached to one of the vehicle's wheels and prevents the driver from using the car.

 The duration of the impoundment will depend on your DUI history and can include: